LunarWatcher/stc/README.md

 | --- | --- | --- | --- |
 | `stc/Colour.hpp` | Utility library | ANSI colour utility library for C++ streams | `Environment.hpp` |

+### Extra modules

+Aside the modules in stc's core library, there are some standalone modules that aren't included by default.

+* `stc::testutil`: includes several test utilities, either aimed at use with [Catch2](https://github.com/catchorg/Catch2/), or more general-purpose that works with anything.

+Note that the key here can be used for linking, like `target_link_libraries(tests PUBLIC stc::testutil)`

 ## Usage